Last updated: August 2026

 Brownsville contract, lease, and COI requirements

-In brief: Many commercial, municipal, Port, and industrial projects require more than a standard general liability policy.
-Contractors should expect Certificates of Insurance (COIs), Additional Insured endorsements, Primary and Noncontributory wording, Waiver of Subrogation, and, in some cases, Named-Storm provisions before work begins.
+In brief:Â Many commercial, municipal, Port, and industrial projects require more than a standard general liability policy.
+Contractors should expect Certificates of Insurance (COIs), Additional Insured endorsements, Primary and Noncontributory wording, and Waiver of Subrogation before work begins, and on coastal projects a separate property or builder’s risk requirement alongside the liability one.

 Winning a project is only the first step.
 Before a contractor is allowed on-site, owners frequently review insurance documents to confirm that the policy meets contract specifications.